Taxation: profit/loss calculation - expenditure - timing

 The rules for the timing of expenditure recognition ensure that costs are recognised when they are represented in the state of completion of the film and, in particular that:

-- prepayments (where payments are made in advance of the goods or services being supplied) are not recognised until the work has been done; and
+- payments made in advance of the goods or services being supplied (prepayments) are ignored until the work has been carried out; and

 There are additional anti-avoidance rules to prevent companies inflating claims to Film Tax Relief (FTR) with payments that remain unpaid for long periods (FPC80040).
 These apply only for the purposes of FTR only.
 They are not relevant to determining expenditure for the purpose of CTA2009/Part 15 Chapter 2.